tonywon89/feed_my_curiosity/README.md

 - [ ] Adequate seed data to demonstrate the site's features
 - [ ] The minimally necessary features for a Feedly-inspired site: CRUD collections, displaying the feeds of the user, and providing feeds for the user to choose from
 - [x] Hosting on Heroku
-- [ ] CSS styling that is satisfactorily visually appealing
+- [x] CSS styling that is satisfactorily visually appealing
 - [ ] A production README, replacing this README

 ## Product Goals and Priorities
 ### MVP
 - [x] Create an account
 - [x] Log in/ Log out
-- [ ]  as a Guest/Demo User
+- [ ] Log in as a Guest/Demo User
 - [x] Provide feeds for the user to choose from
 - [ ] Make and delete collections
 - [ ] Display user's feeds and collections